bonnefeteyvette/TekHer-Python-Basics/README.md

 # TekHer-Python-Basics
-Practice repo for Git and Python Basics class
+Practice 1 repo for Git and Python Basics class Practice 2 repo for Git and Python Basics class